Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/ZynqMPSoC-EDT/4-build-sw-for-ps-subsystems.rst

 This chapter lists the steps to configure and build software for PS subsystems.

-In the previous chapter, :doc:`Zynq UltraScale+ MPSoC Processing System Configuration <3-system-configuration>`, you created and exported the hardware design from Vivado.
+In the previous chapter, you created and exported the hardware design from Vivado.
 The exported XSA file contains the hardware handoff, the processing system initialization (``psu_init``), and the PL bitstream (if the hardware is exported as post-implementation).
 In this chapter, you will import the XSA into the Vitis |trade| IDE to generate software for the processing system.

 You will use the Vitis IDE to perform the following tasks: